pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 ## Reduce server response time for initial HTML
-In this lesson we will be exploring ways to better leverage caching on Pantheon to reduce the time it takes for a browser to get an initial response from your site.
+Leverage caching on Pantheon to reduce the time it takes for a browser to get an initial response from your site.
 ### Full-page caching on a CDN
 To get a high score from a website speed grader you will need a cached copy of the HTML physically close to the machine doing the testing.
 Waiting for a response to come from across the ocean is a nonstarter.
-This is why the Pantheon uses a Global CDN with points of presence on every continent (ok, nearly every continent.
-It'll be a while before we get one on Antarctica).
+Pantheon uses a Global CDN with points of presence on every continent (well, except Antarctica... for now).

 ![Global CDN Map](/source/docs/assets/images/guides/front-end-performance/cdn-map-mobile.png)